urbinaalex17/jitsi-meet-aws-ecs/README.en.md

 - In Lauch Type select *EC2*
 - Fill out Service name with the content *jitsi-meet*
-- Fill out Number of tasks with the content *2*
+- Fill out Number of tasks with the content *2* (It should be the same number as defined in ECS_CLUSTER_SIZE)
 - In Task Placement select *One Task per host*

 Click on Next Step three times and finally click on *Create Service*